 You may have deficient bone in your jaw for a number of reasons, including advancing age, smoking, diabetes, poor health, and untreated infection.
 In addition, if you are missing one or more teeth, your body may begin to resorb bone from areas of tooth loss.
 This can create an unaesthetic gap and a poor foundation for restoration with dental implants.

-Dr. Gocke and Dr. Whiting use bone grafting and growth factors to shore up areas of weakness in the jaw.
-Most frequently, they perform bone grafting as part of the dental implant process.
-They also uses the treatment for Northern Virginia patients after removing a cyst or tumor or in reconstructive oral surgeries.
+Dr. Gocke uses bone grafting and growth factors to shore up areas of weakness in the jaw.
+Most frequently, he performs bone grafting as part of the dental implant process.
+He also uses the treatment for Northern Virginia patients after removing a cyst or tumor or in reconstructive oral surgeries.

 Dr. Gocke leverages his training and experience as an oral and maxillofacial surgeon to conduct bone grafting in a way that is gentle, accurate, and durable.
 He utilizes state-of-the-art technology, including 3-D CT scans, to determine the type of grafting a patient requires and to plan for each procedure in as much detail as possible.